jaehojeong-knu/BC.CMA/README.md

 ### **2. Restore Required Packages**

-All dependencies are managed through `renv`, which ensures that the same package versions used in the manuscript are installed.

 To fully reproduce the environment, run:
 ```r
 install.packages("renv")
 renv::restore()
 ```

-However, since the number of required packages is small, you can simply install them manually for a quicker setup.

 Key packages required for this project include:
 ```r